 - The seeds of Sakae Naa or Comretum Quadrangulare exhibit anti-parasitic and antibacterial properties.
 It is mainly found in Thailand, where other substances like Kratom are illegal.

 - Akuamma is grown in many regions of Africa.
-The seeds of this plant are used in the management of chronic pain, for the relief of diarrhea, treatment of malaria, and opioid withdrawal symptoms.
+The seeds of this plant are used in the management of discomfort, for the relief of diarrhea, treatment of malaria, and opioid withdrawal symptoms.

 - Kanna is a plant that is native to South Africa.
-It helps with the management of pain and reduces stress levels and anxiety.
+It helps with the management of discomfort and reduces uneasiness.

-- Kava or Piper Methysticum contains an active component known as Kavalactones that is responsible for elevating mood and relaxing one to have a better sleep.
+- Kava or Piper Methysticum contains an active component known as Kavalactones that is responsible for elevating mood.

 There are many ethnobotanicals out there, and not every vendor that sells these herbs and plants is reliable.
 You have to review every brand before making any purchase thoroughly.
 Understand that if you have any underlying medical condition, you should first talk to your doctor before taking.
 They are safe, but we want you to consume them responsibly.